Download World Cities Database

-Use the identifiers to jump into the Geoapify Place Details API for richer geometry or attribution, or keep everything offline by working straight from the downloadable files.
+Use the identifiers with the Geoapify Place Details API for richer geometry, or keep the files offline for your own analysis pipeline.

 Inside each archive you’ll find up to four newline-delimited JSON files, one per settlement tier:

-Download only the granularity you need—no planet-scale unzip just to work with a single country.
+Download only the country and granularity you need - no planet-scale unzip just to work with one area.

 We curate the records directly from OpenStreetMap with two complementary passes: